1883–84 Stoke F.C. season: 1871–72

 The local press began to cover matches more fully by the 1871–72 season, while some sides were still fielding anything from eleven to fifteen players, there was far less variation in the overall rules.
 There was a strong local bias in Stoke's fixture list during the first half of the 1871–72 campaign as they achieved victories over Sandbach, Burton-on-Trent, Congleton and Rugeley.
 Towards the end of the season the team's performance fell away as Burton got their revenge and Stoke lost 3–0 to Derby School when they fielded two players less than Derby.

 1872–73

 In 1871 Thomas Slaney played his first match for Stoke and he would go on to become club captain and the club's first manager.
-Stoke played some interesting matches during the 1872–73 with Congleton, essentially a rugby team played Stoke with four men short so the Ramblers lent Congleton four reserves, despite butting up a brave fight Stoke won 2–0.
+Stoke played some interesting matches during the 1872–73 with Congleton, essentially a rugby team played Stoke with four men short so the Ramblers lent Congleton four reserves, despite putting up a brave fight Stoke won 2–0.
 The match against Nottingham Forest was played on a frosted surface and so the Forest players added nails to their boots to get a better grip.
 They caused a number of injuries to the Stoke players and Forest won 3–1.
 Stoke also played Notts County, Derby Town, Ashbourne, Shropshire Victoria, Burton-on-Trent, Tutbury, Whitchurch and Great Lever but the results of these matches went unrecorded.